MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/thales-hsm.md

 The information in this article has been removed because it is no longer relevant now that Azure Rights Management uses Azure Key Vault for customer-managed tenant keys (also known as bring your own key, or BYOK).

+For more information, see [Implementing BYOK for your Azure Information Protection tenant key](plan-implement-tenant-key.md#implementing-byok-for-your-azure-information-protection-tenant-key).